FuelLabs/fuels-ts/apps/docs/src/guide/transactions/assemble-tx.md

 This means that if `accountA` contributes a 10 ETH UTXO, the transaction will spend the full 10 ETH.
 The leftover amount (change) will be sent to `accountB`, not back to `accountA`, because `changeOutputAccount`is set to `accountB`.

-## Error Handling

-The method may throw the following error:

-### `CHANGE_OUTPUT_COLLISION`

-This error occurs when there's a conflict between the change output specified in the transaction request and the one specified in the `assembleTx` parameters.
-Specifically, it happens when:

-1. The transaction request already has a change output set for a specific asset ID and address
-2. The `assembleTx` parameters specify a different change output for the same asset ID

-Here's an example that demonstrates this error:

-<<< @./snippets/assemble-tx/change-output-collision.ts#change-output-collision{ts:line-numbers}

-In this example, the error occurs because:

-1. The transaction request has a change output to `accountB` for the `baseAssetId`
-2. The `accountCoinQuantities` specifies a change output to `accountA` for the same `baseAssetId`

 ## Best Practices

 1. Always provide the correct `feePayerAccount` that has sufficient funds for the transaction fees